 Is Art Therapy Effective for Treating Children & Teens?

-Art Therapy can receive criticism for lack of clarity around its mechanisms of change in the brain.
-But there have been countless research results and meta-analyses to substantiate this modality’s evidence-based use in improving cognitive ability.
-A study published in 2021 in the Frontiers in Psychology noted that evidence seems to demonstrate that creative art therapies are effective, with more data to support this coming every day.4
+Art therapy can receive criticism for lack of clarity around its mechanisms of change in the brain.
+But there have been countless research results and meta-analyses to substantiate evidence-based use in improving cognitive ability.
+A 2021 study noted that evidence demonstrates that creative art therapies are effective, with more data to support this coming every day.4

-An extensive Change Process Research, which studies the effectiveness of psychotherapies in making change, conducted a literature review of 77 studies specific to art, dance, drama, and music therapy.
-The authors concluded that the mental health benefits of art therapy come from its Adaptive Response Theory.
+An extensive study on the effectiveness of art, dance, drama, and music therapy concluded that the mental health benefits of art therapy come from its Adaptive Response Theory.
 The theory framework allows users to shift from maladaptive (like daydreaming) to adaptive responses by developing a new interpersonal and intrapersonal connection to the world they live.4

 How to Find an Art Therapist for Your Child/Teen

-Families interested in working with an Art Therapist may find that their school guidance office or pediatrician has a list of recommendations.
+If you are looking to find a therapist for your child who specializes in art therapy, begin by asking their school guidance office or pediatrician for recommendations.
 Alternatively, your insurance company may have a list of preferred providers.
-Additionally, using an online therapist directory may allow you to review the options and find a therapist on your own.
-Most therapists offer a consultation to help you choose a therapist that best fits your child’s needs.
+Additionally, an online therapist directory may allow you to review the options and find a therapist at home.
+Most therapists offer a consultation to help you choose a therapist who best fits your child’s needs.

 At-Home Art Therapy Exercises for Kids & Teens